SAP Fiori app builds and mobility roadmap delivered in six months

-“The supervisor receives an order and assigns it to the relevant technician.
+Hofmann described the new mobile maintenance process: “The supervisor receives an order and assigns it to the relevant technician.
 The technician then processes this order and records the checklists, messages, times, pictures, operating equipment data and material withdrawals.
-After the order has been processed, the technician reports back and the supervisor then checks the order and carries out a technical completion.”
+After the order has been processed, the technician reports back and the supervisor then checks the order and carries out a technical completion.

-Due to the modular approach of individual applications, which depicts sub-processes, the reusability for other user groups was made easily possible.
-As Hofmann further describes:
+Due to the modular approach of individual applications, which depicts sub-processes, the reusability for other user groups was made simple.
+Hofmann added:

 “Through the course of the project we discovered that the Neptune Software Fiori Apps fit perfectly in other areas.
 For example, the app for material withdrawal, which was originally intended primarily for maintenance staff, was rolled out to other groups outside of plant maintenance.”

-RESULTS: The strategic outlook on combining SAP Fiori UX and Neptune Software
+RESULTS: Effectively combining SAP Fiori UX and a hybrid development approach

-With the rollout of the HCM apps to the entire workforce, naturally appeared the question around end-device strategy.
-The hybrid development approach offered by the Neptune DX Platform allows for an end-device agnostic use, which made it possible to implement the “Bring your own Device” strategy that WVV GmbH wanted.
+The rollout of the HCM apps to the entire workforce provoked a question around end-device strategy.
+The hybrid development approach offered by the DXP allows for an end-device agnostic use, which made it possible to implement the “Bring your own Device” strategy that WVV wanted.

 To read the case study in German, please click here.